-Heart attacks don't always announce themselves like they do in the movies, with someone clutching their chest, bowled over in pain.
+Heart attacks don't always announce themselves like they do in the movies — with people clutching their chest, doubled

 - Pain or discomfort in one or both arms, the back, neck, jaw or stomach.

 - Shortness of breath with or without chest discomfort.